kozko2001/blog-hugo/content/posts/obsidian/AWS Certified Solutions Architect.md

 - You might seem 503 slow down, if the app is updating to many version in a versioned bucket

 ### MFA
-We can add MFA to bucket, to make sure that updates and deletes are need to have a second authentication
+We can add MFA to bucket, to make sure that updates and deletes are need to have a second authentication.

 ### Server and Object LEvel Access Logging
 - S3 have the ability to log all the access done to S3 objects for compliance